gcc-mirror/gcc/README.md

 $ make check-rust
 ```

-Test cases can be found within gcc/testsuite/rust.test please feel free to contriobute your specific
+Test cases can be found within gcc/testsuite/rust.test please feel free to contribute your specific
 test cases referencing any issues on github.

 ## Docker image